Donut310/koverally.info/content/450R/mods/engine.md

 ### Oil

 The 450 Rally does not have an oil sight glass.
 To deal with that, [Joe Henner](https://www.facebook.com/groups/1137977753521359/user/100001246029949/) of Kove Moto USA demonstrates how to check the oil.

+### Updated: 2024+ models are equipped from the factory with an oil sightglass cover.

 {{< vimeo 862278791 >}}